WatForm/static-profiling-of-alloy-models/README.md

    The jar will be generated in build/libs.

-2. Create a new "**corpus**" directory (the name must be spelled exactly like this and in lowercase).
-Add the Alloy models you would like to profile do the "corpus" folder (models can be placed in subdirectories).
-Place the ProfilerCharacs.java class,  the generated profiler-characs.jar file (located in build/libs) and the "corpus" folder in the same directory on your local machine.
+2. Place the ProfilerCharacs.java class,  the generated profiler-characs.jar file (located in build/libs) and the "corpus" folder in the same directory on your local machine.

 3. Open a terminal window/command prompt/PowerShell and compile the ProfilerCharacs.java file using the following command: